Home

 Misconception #3: DNA Testing Risks Your Privacy

-The most widely used genetic genealogy tests only examine portions of your DNA that have nothing to do with physical traits or genetic disorders.
-Your results are meaningless from a medical viewpoint.
-In addition, genealogists designed these DNA genealogy tests to trace family history rather than identify individuals.
-So these particular tests are not specific enough for criminal investigations.
+The Y-DNA test and the most widely used mtDNA genetic genealogy tests only examine portions of your DNA that have nothing to do with physical traits or genetic disorders.
+Those results are meaningless from a medical viewpoint.

 Misconception #4: DNA Testing Requires a Blood Sample

-Testing Your Family Tree
+Testing Your Family Tree with DNA Genealogy

 What DNA does do is confirm that certain people have common ancestors.
 To see what I mean, look at the following Pedigree Chart.
 It’s a simplified diagram of your family tree.
 It begins with you on the left and goes back in time through your parents and grandparents.

-DNA Genealogy The Paternal Line.
+The Paternal Line.

 Your paternal line runs along the top of the chart through your father, his father, etc. If you’re a male, your Y-chromosome passed down along this path.
 Y-DNA testing can help you identify or confirm the men in your paternal line.
 Since surnames usually don’t change along this line, Y-DNA test results are particularly easy to work with.